developerfred/papi-simulator/README.md

 - **Live Code Execution**: Write, edit, and run Polkadot-API code directly in your browser
 - **Pre-built Examples**: Learn from curated examples covering common blockchain operations
-- **Multiple Test Networks**: Connect to Polkadot, Westend, Paseo, and Rococo testnets
+- **Multiple Test Networks**: Connect to Polkadot, Westend, and Paseo testnets
 - **Well-known Test Accounts**: Use Alice, Bob, and other test accounts with pre-funded balances
 - **Console Output**: View simulated execution results with detailed console output
 - **Responsive Design**: Use on desktop or mobile devices